niclaurio/Refactor/README.md

 Version4.py newest version

-plot.py: in this file I create the function to plot which of the 2 given version is faster
+plot.py: in this file I create the function to plot which of the 2 given version is faster; each plot is saved in a .png file